 Luckily, we were expecting this to happen, and we’d already done a bunch of research on what would be best for our newly expanded family (spoiler alert…we are now mini-van owners!)
 But for those of you who may not know where to begin, I surveyed several of my fellow adventure blogger friends on their tried and true favorites.
 When I’m not using the Mini van for outing, I generally store it at the Billabong self storage as the storage there are designed for easy car parking and I can live without any worry, and they have high security there.

 Before moving on to the list of vehicles we took a look at, I would like you to note that getting the best insurance possible is going to be just as important for you.
 Specially if you plan on taking it on long trips or off-road, in which case anything can happen.
 You’ll want to find out who is cheaper of course, but there will be additional factors to consider, such as how broad there towing coverage may be.
-You could get stranded in between cities out there somewhere, and you’ll be able to more calmly drive and worry about other things if you know help will always be a call away.
+You could get stranded in between cities out there somewhere, and you’ll be able to more calmly drive and worry about other things if you know help will always be a call away but if what you meed is preventing an accident or hitting something in he wild check out these really cool options for parking sensors.
 You might even want to contact the insurance provider your considering and consult about the vehicle you might get before you actually purchase it.
 Just something to consider.

 Now, obviously things like gas mileage and storage space are relative, but here are the ones that came out on top.